 When he left for Houston as a free agent, the Texans signed him for $5.5 million over three years.
 He would sign multiple one-year contracts with them until the Texans released him in 2018 after losing the job to Trevor Daniel in training camp.

 He officially retired in the 2019 offseason at 42 years old.

 According to Spotrac, Lechler made nearly $35 million over his career, which is the most ever for a punter.

-Lechler has a great shot of donning that gold jacket and being enshrined in the Pro Football Hall of Fame, too.
+Lechler has a great shot of donning that gold jacket and being enshrined in the Pro Football Hall of Fame after he’s eligible in 2023, too.
 Ray Guy is the only other punter currently in Canton, but Lechler’s resume is clearly worthy.